Wheat extends rally as US crop rating fall keeps weather in focus

 The bigger-than-expected drop came after dry weather hit hard red winter wheat producing areas of Oklahoma and Kansas, said Mark Soderberg, an analyst with ADM Investor Services.

-Dry weather in southern Russia and a cold spell in western Europe added to worries, but futures prices stalled on technical resistance levels near the 100-day moving average, said Soderberg.
+Dry weather in southern Russia and a cold spell in western Europe added to worries, Soderberg said.

 Analysts said grains markets were seeing short-covering bursts by investment funds that hold sizable net short positions in grains.